ibrahimpandor/aws-cross-account-sts-iss-tracker/README.md

 ## The Problem

 In real AWS environments, workloads span multiple accounts — production, staging, shared services, security tooling.
-The naive solution is to create IAM users with static access keys and paste them into applications.
+The wrong solution is to create IAM users with static access keys and paste them into applications.
 This is how companies get breached.
 Static keys don't expire, they get committed to GitHub, stolen from environment variables, and used for months before anyone notices.

 ## The Solution